jundalisay/spblist/content/en/research/descartes/world/chapter-15.md

   - the stars which astronomers call "nebulous," or
   - the great belt of our heaven that the poets pretend to be whitened by the milk of Juno*.

-> *Translator's Note: Among the startling telescopic discoveries announced by Galileo in his Copernican works of the 1610s was the composition of the Milky Way; magnification revealed it to consist of a huge number of separate stars.
+{{< f f="*Translator's Note: Among the startling telescopic discoveries announced by Galileo in his Copernican works of the 1610s was the composition of the Milky Way; magnification revealed it to consist of a huge number of separate stars." >}}

 Despite this, the less distant stars are about equal to our sun<!-- , in order to judge that they can appear as large as the largest of our world -->.